emvicy/documentation/configuration.md

 /modules/{moduleName}/etc/config/{moduleName}/composer.json
 ~~~

-The next time you run your myMVC Application, myMVC will automatically perform a `composer install`.
+The next time you run your Emvicy Application, Emvicy will automatically perform a `composer install`.
 Alternatively you can of course also perform an installation by hand.

 _Installed vendor folder_